Omicron and delta spell return of unpopular restrictions

 “We need to use this tool in extreme situations, and I am not convinced we are in that kind of situation,” Justice Minister Gideon Saar told Israeli public broadcaster Kan this week.

-In South Africa, whose researchers identified the omicron variant, previous restrictions included curfews and a ban on alcohol sales.
-This time, President Cyril Ramaphosa is simply calling on more people to get vaccines "to help restore the social freedoms we all yearn for."
+In South Africa, which alerted the World Health Organization to the omicron variant, previous restrictions included curfews and a ban on alcohol sales.
+This time, President Cyril Ramaphosa is simply calling on more people to get vaccines “to help restore the social freedoms we all yearn for.”

+Germany on Thursday followed Austria's lead and locked down the unvaccinated, excluding them from nonessential stores, cultural and recreational venues.
+The legislature is expected to take up a general vaccine mandate in coming weeks.

+German Chancellor Angela Merkel said the measures were necessary because hospitals risks becoming overloaded: “The situation in our country is serious.”

 In the U.S., there is little appetite in either political party for a return to lockdowns or strict contact tracing.
 Enforcing even simple measures like mask-wearing has become a political flashpoint.
 And Republicans are suing to block the Biden administration’s new get-vaccinated-or-get-tested requirement for large employers.